 Money is a liability against the State, and in general, a central bank could never be insolvent in the money it itself issues, which can be digital (central bank or commercial bank money) or physical (notes and coins).
 In contemporary economies, most monetary basis is electronic: while treasuries and financial institutions have accounts at central banks, households and non-financial firms have accounts at financial institutions.
 Large value transfers are done on a real time gross settlement basis, while most retail payments are netted by financial market infrastructures.
 Digital money is accessible only for those with access to the banking system and, outside of central bank accounts, depositors are exposed to the risks of a bank run.
 Transfers are not wholly anonymous and have a fixed cost regardless of the transferred value.
 Currency, on the other hand, is accessible to everyone, even for people without access to the banking system, and does not expose holders to the bankruptcy of financial institutions.
 While currency manufacturing is expensive (high fixed cost), transfers are free (marginal cost is given by depreciation rate) and anonymous.
 In that sense, currency is potentially more efficient than digital money in low value retail transfers and might be the only alternative for those with no access to the banking system and internet.

 E-money, regulated by Law 12,865/13 (and in the European Union by Directive 2009/110), only exists in an electronic form and performs payment functions, especially in retail market, akin to cryptocurrencies.
 On the other hand, e-money is a liability of a trusted authority—payment schemes and payment institutions—and must be convertible into money per contractual rules.
-Cryptocurrencies’ use as means of payment is very limited compared to traditional forms of electronic payments—no more than 350,000 transactions per day are made using bitcoin, and under 2% of transactions are processed by the two Visa datacenters in the United States.
+Cryptocurrencies’ use as means of payment is very limited compared to traditional forms of electronic payments—no more than 350,000 transactions per day are made using bitcoin, and under 2% of transactions are processed by the two Visa datacenters in the United States.15 The reduced scale of bitcoin as a means of payment is not only due to network externalities of traditional payment schemes, but also due to the limited scalability that results from the proof-of-work concept and excessive energy consumption from mining, making existing payment schemes much faster and cheaper than bitcoin.

-Despite its decentralized nature, bitcoin property is very concentrated: according to Credit Suisse, as of January 2018, 97% of bitcoins are owned by 4% of addresses, while 86% of addresses own 0.6% of bitcoins.
+Despite its decentralized nature, bitcoin property is very concentrated: according to Credit Suisse, as of January 2018, 97% of bitcoins are owned by 4% of addresses, while 86% of addresses own 0.6% of bitcoins.16 This leads to very volatile prices and vulnerability to manipulation, meaning price discovery in a bitcoin-based economy would be very costly and inefficient.

 Cryptocurrencies’ price volatility and use as speculative investment resemble those of securities and financial assets.
 In Brazil, securities are listed in Article 2 of Law 6,385/76 (Securities Act), and in general do not fit the characterization of most types of securities (e.g., shares, corporate bonds, derivatives, investment funds etc.).
-The only exception might be Initial Coin Offerings (“ICOs”), “understood as a form of raising funds from the investing public, the counterpart being the issuance of virtual assets (tokens or coins), which, depending on the economic context of issuance and on the rights conferred to investors, may meet the definition of securities pursuant to article 2 of the Securities Act.”
+The only exception might be Initial Coin Offerings (“ICOs”), “understood as a form of raising funds from the investing public, the counterpart being the issuance of virtual assets (tokens or coins), which, depending on the economic context of issuance and on the rights conferred to investors, may meet the definition of securities pursuant to article 2 of the Securities Act.”17 Financial assets, on the other hand, comprise an open legal category not defined by Law 12,810/2013,18 which means cryptocurrencies might fit into this category, putting them under Monetary National Council (“CMN”), CVM and BCB regulatory and supervisory oversight.

 Nevertheless, due to the lack of legal basis, both the CVM and BCB have proven more cautious about regulating cryptocurrencies.
-CVM, besides its warning about ICOs, informed investment funds that they are prohibited from investing in cryptocurrencies.
+CVM, besides its warning about ICOs, informed investment funds that they are prohibited from investing in cryptocurrencies.19 BCB, through Policy Statement 31,349/2017,20 asserted that it neither regulates nor supervises transactions with cryptocurrencies, highlighting their differences with e-money, their intrinsic financial risks, and the regulatory needs of international transfers through institutions authorized by the BCB for operation in the foreign exchange market; in effect rendering international transfers using only cryptocurrencies unlawful under current regulation.

 Although it appears nearly impossible to regulate cryptocurrencies themselves, activities performed by intermediates, such as trading venues, brokers, custodians as well as cryptocurrencies’ conversion into money could be regulated via existing regulations over such activities as performed by traditional intermediates, and the expertise of supervisory bodies such as CVM and BCB.
 In fact, multiple functions performed by cryptocurrencies demand joint regulation and supervision by either CVM and BCB, as is already the case in other activities, such as the Brazilian Payment System (“SPB”), Central Securities Depositories (“CSD”s) and trade repositories.
 While CVM already regulates trading venues to prevent price manipulation and imposes publicity and suitability requirements on intermediates, CMN and BCB regulate interoperability, non-discriminatory access and operational reliability of payment schemes.